benlemus/DatabaseDJ/README.md

 Each song can be used in multiple playlists and each playlist can use multiple songs.

 ## Stack Used:
-- [Python, Wtforms, SqlAlchemy, Bootstrap]
+- Python
+- Wtforms
+- SqlAlchemy
+- Bootstrap